 Based on the current and anticipated value of our assets, including goodwill, and the composition of our income, assets and operations, we do not believe we were a "passive foreign investment company," or PFIC, for the taxable year ending on December 31, 2019, and do not expect to be a PFIC for the current taxable year.
 However, the application of the PFIC rules is subject to uncertainty in several respects, and we cannot assure you that the U.S. Internal Revenue Service, or the IRS, will not take a contrary position.
-Furthermore, a separate determination must be made after the close of each taxable year ending on December 31, 2019 and that we will not be a PFIC for our current taxable year or any future taxable year.
+Furthermore, a separate determination must be made after the close of each taxable year as to whether we are a PFIC for that year.
+Accordingly, we cannot assure you that we were not a PFIC for our taxable year ending on December 31, 2019 and that we will not be a PFIC for our current taxable year or any future taxable year.
 A non-U.S. company will be considered a PFIC for any taxable year if (i) at least 75% of its gross income is passive income (including interest income), or (ii) at least 50% of the value of its assets (based on an average of the quarterly values of the assets during a taxable year) is attributable to assets that produce or are held for the production of passive income.
 If we were to be classified as a PFIC for any taxable year during which a U.S. holder holds our ordinary shares, certain adverse U.S. federal income tax consequences could apply to such U.S. holder, including (i) the treatment of all or a portion of any gain on disposition of our ordinary shares as ordinary income, (ii) the application of a deferred interest charge on such gain and the receipt of certain dividends and (iii) the obligation to comply with certain reporting requirements.